felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 Vimscript alone should require its own blog post, but I will do my best to summarize it for now.

-In short, Vimscript is will make all your dreams come true (as long as they're Vim-related).
+In short, Vimscript is what will make all your dreams come true (as long as they're Vim-related).
 It is what makes Vim truly infinite: any feature you could dream up can be implemented thanks to Vimscript.
 People have used Vimscript to program entire games!
 Say for example you wish a certain functionality was added to Vim: